 WARNING - Shoulder belts on small children

-Kia Cee'd JD Service Manual: Auto Defogging Sensor Description and operation
+Kia Cee'd JD Service Manual: Side Airbag (SAB) Module Description and operation

 Description